-Women, Gender and Sexuality Studies at OSU offers a major, minor and certificate at the undergraduate level, a Master's degree, primary and secondary areas in the Master of Arts in Interdisciplinary Studies, and a graduate minor.
-Also, Queer Studies is now a part of our program!
+Women, Gender and Sexuality Studies at OSU offers a major, minor and certificate at the undergraduate level, a Ph.D., a Master's degree, primary and secondary areas in the Master of Arts in Interdisciplinary Studies, and a graduate minor.
+We also offer undergraduate and graduate minors in Queer Studies.

 SO WHAT IS WOMEN, GENDER & SEXUALITY STUDIES?

-Women, Gender & Sexuality Studies place women's concerns, gender analysis, and/or LGBTQ experiences at the center of academic study.
+Women, Gender & Sexuality Studies places gender and sexuality's intersections with race, class, disability, and other social catagories at the center of academic study.

 Women, Gender & Sexuality Studies also practices feminist pedagogy in the classroom and feminist ethics in our dealings with students and others outside the classroom.